Should You Pick Your Own Stocks? A 5 Second Test To Help You Decide.

 If you can't answer that question in under five seconds, you probably have no business picking stocks for your own portfolio.
 Instead, you might find a broadly diversified portfolio of low-cost index funds more appropriate.

 Why do I feel so strongly about this?
 Because over time, stock prices are driven by earnings per share and your returns are dependent upon how much you paid for each share of stock relative to those earnings.
 That is investing, in a nutshell.
 If you can't tell me how much is a "fair" price for a $1 of earnings at a specific growth rate, you can't hope to make money short of blind luck.
 You would be entering a game that was stacked against you and when you are dealing with retirement assets and the security of your family, that is not an intelligent course of action.

 For those of you who are interested in the answer to the test, it depends on the rate of return you want.
 In that sense, it is a trick question.
-Someone experienced enough to know how to value a stock is going to know the price he should pay will depend upon the return he demands.
-If he wanted to earn 15% on his money - far in excess of the long-term returns earned on equities - he couldn't pay more than $8.58 for the stock.
-If he wanted to earn 12%, another highly attractive return that exceeds historical averages, he couldn't pay more than $11.44.
+Someone experienced enough to know how to value a stock is going to know the price he should pay will depend upon the return they demand.
+If they wanted to earn 15% on their money - far in excess of the long-term returns earned on equities - they couldn't pay more than $8.58 for the stock.
+If they wanted to earn 12%, another highly attractive return that exceeds historical averages, they couldn't pay more than $11.44.

 The math involved in calculating intrinsic value goes far beyond the scope of Investing for Beginners.
 Suffice it to say, this test may serve you very, very well when you are determining how to build your portfolio even if all it does it let you know you would be better off building a widely diversified portfolio of mutual funds.